Future City: Making the CBD more walkable

 However, I reckon you will encounter howls & screams of protest concerning the change.
 You'll need a thick skin and industrial deafness, but the change will greatly benefit us.

-pottied over 3 years ago
+pottied about 4 years ago

 40 k not going to make a difference at peak times its usually less than that